An Explainable Deep-learning Model of Proton Auroras on Mars: Data

 \section{Data}

 We use remote sensing and in-situ data from MAVEN between October 2014 --- April 2022 for developing an ANN model of the observed Ly-$\alpha$ emission altitude profiles.
 The data considered here covers almost four Martian years.
-All MAVEN data is publicly accessible at the MAVEN Science Data Center \url{https://lasp.colorado.edu/maven/sdc/public/}.
 Details of the analyzed data are as follows.